Altior: 2018/2019 season: steeplechases

 Altior made a winning start to his 2018/2019 season when winning the Tingle Creek Chase at Sandown on 8 December 2018.
 He ended the calendar year by romping home to win the Desert Orchid Chase on 27 December 2018.

 His next start came in the Clarence House Chase at Ascot, he opposed two rivals, Fox Norton and Diego Du Charmil.
 He led the full way round and was unchallenged winning by 7 lengths, although jumping left.

 Altior returned to the Cheltenham Festival and was sent off at odds of 4/11 to retain his Champion Chase crown.
 Racing behind Saint Calvados and then taking the lead after 3 out, he was briefly headed by Sceau Royal at the last before his trademark turn of speed took him clear to win by one and three quarter lengths from Politologue.
 He had now won at four consecutive Cheltenham Festivals and matched Big Buck's record of 18 wins in a row.

 His final race of the season gave him a third consecutive victory in the Celebration Chase at Sandown.
 Having made all, he finished two and a half lengths in front of runner-up Sceau Royal.

 2019/2020 season: steeplechases

 Altior's 19-race winning streak was ended at Ascot in November 2019 by Cyrname in the Grade 2 Christy 1965 Chase.
 He then missed out on running in both the Silviniaco Conti Chase and Clarence House Chase in January after recovering from an abscess but returned to form with a win in Newbury's Game Spirit Chase.

 2020/2021 season: steeplechases

 Altior raced twice in the 2020/2021 season and on both occasions came second.
-In the Desert Orchid Chase in December he was beaten by Nube Negra, while his attempt to win a fourth Champion Chase was foiled by Greaneteen.
+In the Desert Orchid Chase in December he was beaten by Nube Negra, while his attempt to win a fourth Celebration Chase was foiled by Greaneteen.